 Once it’s dry, do a quick inspection to make sure all parts are in full working order.
 In particular, make sure it’s still waterproof once the lid is back on and ensure all openings are clear and not blocked.
 Finally, sand down or otherwise remove any sharp edges or splintered wood to protect the birds, especially on the inside where the nestlings will be.

 Remember that you’re not restricted to only cleaning bird houses once a year.
-You can clean it again before the nesting season begins or in the fall once all the nestlings have left.
-Don’t, however, clean it mid-season when it’s likely to be in use.
+You can clean them again before the nesting season begins or in the fall once all the nestlings have left.
+Don’t, however, clean them mid-season when they’re likely to be in use.

 Giving your bird house a thorough spring cleaning is a great way to welcome the birds back and helps to ensure the baby birds have a secure and healthy start to their lives.